Understanding the function of the

 The AMP light itself is a dirt-simple (2 Watt) incandescent lamp, but the manner in which is cleverly worked into the electrical system allows it to light up and indicate two very different failure conditions.
 Herein lies the complication.
 In the first place, in the normal condition (IGNition ON, engine running / all-things-fine), the lamp actually has voltage applied to both sides, and so does not light!
 Understanding this simple fact is essential to appreciating what is happening here, and unraveling the complication.
 Reminder: For any electrical device to function it requires voltage across its terminals.
 This voltage serves to encourage the flow of electrical current through the load, powering it up…and indeed, the AMP indicator as well, must have voltage across it to light!

-Reviewing, a complete 122S wiring diagram, it can be seen that, one side of the AMP indicator is connected to Fuse 1 (IGNition power).
-The other side is connected to, and monitors the charging system output at, the Voltage Regulator (VR) D+ terminal.
+Reviewing, a complete 122S wiring diagram, or FIGURE 1. below, it can be seen that, one side of the AMP indicator is connected to Fuse 1 (IGNition Power).
+The other side is connected to, and monitors the Charging System (Generator) Output at, the Voltage Regulator (VR) D+ terminal.
 The reader will note and should understand, that in this situation, with voltage on both sides of the lamp, no current flows, and the indicator remains unlit!

 Again, in order to light the lamp, the voltage-across condition must be satisfied.
 Only this will allow current to flow.
 The really observant or electrically enlightened reader will also notice, that this condition may be met by tying either side to ground.
 [See: Idea 1 below]